sosgang/bond/README.md

 ### 2.2 Bibliographic and citation data

-- [**bib-cit_data** folder](https://github.com/sosgang/bond/tree/main/bib-cit_data): contains all the bibliographic and citation data of the candidates and the commission.
-Candidates' data is divided into Jsons files that are named after the term candidates applied in (e.g. "t1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for.
-Each Jsons file contains a dict of dicts.
-Keys are the candidates' identifiers and values are the candidates' dictionaries.
-Each candidate's dictionary contains:
+- [**cit_data** folder](https://github.com/sosgang/bond/tree/main/cit_data): contains all the bibliographic and citation data of the candidates and the commission.
+Each file corresponds to one candidate or one member of the commission, and contains a dictionary with all the author's bibliographic and citation data.
+Candidate files are named after the ASN session they applied in, the term they applied in (e.g. "t1" for first term), the role (e.g. "AP" for Associate Professorship) and the field (e.g. "10-G1") they applied for, and their unique Id.
+Commission member files are named after the ASN session they took part in, the field (e.g. "10-G1") they belong to and their unique Id.
+Each  dictionary contain:
-  - "AuIds" : list of MAG Author Ids found for the candidates
+  - "AuIds" : list of MAG Author Ids found for the author
   - "pubbs" : list of publications contained in the candidate's CV as a list of dictionaries
     - Each publication is a dictionary with year, title, Paper Id, DOI, ISSN, ISBN, citing and cited publications
       - "citing" and "cited" : lists of citing and cited publications as lists of dictionaries